Elkay Manufacturing

 Elkay Manufacturing Company is an American manufacturer of stainless steel sinks, faucets, drinking fountains, bottle fillers and branded commercial interiors.
 The company was founded in 1920 by Leopold Katz, his son Louis, and Ellef Robarth, a tinsmith who came up with an idea to hand fabricate German silver sinks and deliver them in Chicago.
-Today, still privately owned by the founding family, Elkay has 3,500 employees worldwide and is America's largest stainless steel sink company.
+In February 2022, Elkay was acquired by Zurn Water Solutions to form Zurn Elkay Water Solutions.
 Over the years the products Elkay manufactures have expanded to include sinks, faucets, water coolers, drinking fountains, water bottle fillers, and residential and commercial kitchen and bath products.

 History

 The Elkay Manufacturing Company was founded in 1920 by Leopold Katz, his son Louis, and Ellef Robarth, a tinsmith who thought of an idea to hand fabricate German silver sinks and deliver them in Chicago.
 The company's name was coined by combining the initial sounds of Robarth's first name and Katz's last name.
-It started with three employees in rented premises in Chicago's Near North Side.
 During World War II, Elkay supplied sinks and commodes to equip the U.S. Military.

 In 2009, Elkay launched the EZH2O Water Bottle Filler, which has been recognized for contributing to keeping plastic bottles out of landfills.
-The unique counter on the unit allowed for users to see how many bottles had been saved from landfills at a particular location, which had the effect of “making the thing go viral”.
+The unique counter on the unit allowed for users to see how many bottles had been saved from landfills at a particular location.
 The EZH2O first came about when Elkay business travelers started noticing their fellow travelers at water fountains trying to tilt their plastic water bottles at the proper angle for refilling without splashing water on their shoes.

 In 2013, Elkay Manufacturing won an international trade case involving anti-dumping and anti-subsidy petitions filed by the company and "unlawful pricing by Chinese producers of drawn stainless steel sinks, which caused material injury to ELKAY Manufacturing Company and other domestic producers."

 Elkay acquired Interior Systems, Inc. in 2017, growing Elkay's business into the interior design, build, and commercial project management space.
 Interior Systems’ nationwide presence in the restaurant, education, hospitality, and retail markets was a natural fit when Elkay looked to expand business operations.
 Elkay Interior Systems later acquired competitors in China, Austria and Washington, DC.

 It was announced in November 2018 that Elkay's Wood Products Division would be acquired by ACPI.

 In October, 2019, Ric Phillips replaced Tim Jahnke as president and CEO.
 In March 2020, Elkay announced the retirement of Board Chairman Ron Katz.
 Former President and CEO Tim Jahnke was named as his successor.

 In January 2020, the company celebrated its 100th anniversary.

 In February 2022, Zurn Water Solutions announced they had reached a "definitive agreement to combine" with Elkay, in an all-stock transaction valued at $1.56 billion.